kezzyhko/moose-game/README.md

 Originally, it was the solution to an assignment on Game Theory course in Innopolis University (Spring 2021, 3rd year).<br>
 The original report with more info can be found [here](https://drive.google.com/file/d/1KQo8gaGQo72y2SikgQ3bGXgYxMxP9pHK).

 As a part of the assignment, `CoopPlayer` strategy was submitted to the competition.
+It took 28th place out of 99.